 This question became even harder to answer after network bureaucracies became algorithmic regimes – when The Eternal Network operators like Mieko Shiomi and others, designing and dispatching prompts and aggregating feedback, were replaced by bots.
 In March 2016, Microsoft’s research division introduced Tay, an AI chatbot on Twitter.
 Unlike most other commercial software based on machine learning, this bot had not completed its training before it went to market, but it used all chat interactions as input for its continued machine learning.
 The launch coincided with Donald Trump’s first successful presidential campaign and the militant support he received from the extreme right in meme and troll forums.
-After word got out about Tay on “/pol,” the “politically incorrect” subforum of 4chan and main alt-right hangout at the time, user interactions re-trained the chatbot to be aggressively racist, fascist, and Holocaust-denying in the span of a few hours.
+After word got out about Tay on /pol, the “politically incorrect” subforum of 4chan and main alt-right hangout at the time, user interactions re-trained the chatbot to be aggressively racist, fascist, and Holocaust-denying in the span of a few hours.
 Sixteen hours after its premiere, Microsoft took Tay offline.